RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_controller.md

     _isFileOpen = true;
 }
 ```
-***

-Provide Access to the Temporary Preview File
+## Provide access to the temporary preview file
---

-Add the following member, which provides programmatic access to the physical preview file, which is going to be temporarily generated on the user's hard disk:
+Add the following member to provide programmatic access to the physical preview file that is generated temporarily on the user's machine:

 # [C#](#tab/tabid-4)
 ```cs